 Matt Gibson Architecture

-A modern extension to this heritage property, a family home is set within a private green sanctuary.
-The garden features a high degree of craftsmanship with large framed openings blurring the boundary between interior and exterior.
+A private verdant sanctuary surrounds this contemporary addition to an 1860’s heritage residence.
+The seamless pool and garden is a result of a high degree of craftsmanship that blurs the boundary between interior and exterior.
 The effect is one that truly sets the garden as an extension of the home, allowing the garden to be appreciated through the changing seasons.

 Lending verticality into the alfresco area, a steel pergola, and a concrete fireplace encloses the outdoor living zone.
 The selective use of a monochromatic material palette throughout, featuring limestone, concrete, and black steel edging matches the home’s charred timber façade and heritage brickwork.